vlad-io/DLMDS-EDE02-CODE/readme.md

 ## Pipelines steps:

-1. Injestor: ingests the Kaggle data into `/data-in` folder.
+1. Ingestor: ingests the Kaggle data into `/data-in` folder.
 2. Processor: unpack the information, from `injestor/data-in` into `/data-out`.
 3. Machine Learning (ML) frontend: provides a jupyter notebook environment to analyse the data provided by the Processor step in `processor/data-out`, which is visible as `/data-in`.